jhpyle/docassemble/_docs/docker.md

 `apacke.key`, and `apache.ca.pem`, because this is what the standard web server configuration expects.

-If you want to use different filesystem or S3 locations, the `docassemble.webapp.install_certs` can be configured to use different locations.
+If you want to use different filesystem or cloud locations, the `docassemble.webapp.install_certs` can be configured to use different locations.
 See the [configuration] variables [`certs`] and [`cert install directory`].